-Why Men Are More Likely to Develop Skin Cancer and How to Prevent It
+Why Men Are More Likely to Develop Skin Cancer

 Skin cancer is the most common cancer worldwide.
 In America, 1 in 5 Americans will develop skin cancer before the age of 70.
 Skin cancer is a big risk for all of us, and as the weather warms up, it’s important to take care of your skin.
 But did you know that across demographics, white men are about twice as likely to develop melanoma, the most deadly of skin cancers?